varigence/docs/bimlflex/data-vault-bimlflex/index.md

 ## Data Vault and BimlFlex

-BimlFlex provides various ways to implement data solutions that utilise concepts from Data Vault methodology:
+BimlFlex provides various ways to implement data solutions that utilize concepts from Data Vault methodology:

 * [BimlFlex best practices for Data Vault](xref:bimlflex-data-vault-best-practices)
 * [Using hashing for Data Vault](xref:bimlflex-data-vault-hashing)